 - It also reduced the surface area to volume ratio, and in such a way their less body area is exposed to the environment and so less heat is released.

-- However, flamingos stand on one leg in both cool and warm environments, that is why scientists have doubt on the role of this posture in thermoregulation.
+- However, flamingos stand on one leg in both cool and warm environments, that is why scientists doubt the role of this posture in thermoregulation.

 Salt Glands In Nostrils

-- Flamingos also have the ability to drink water of boiling temperature.
-This is a special adaptation because boiling geysers is the only source of freshwater for some flamingos.
+- Flamingos also can drink water at boiling temperature.
+This is a special adaptation because boiling geysers is the only source of fresh water for some flamingos.

 Flamingos Food Chain